LoveYouFyi/hugo-firebase/sites/LoveYouForms/content/home/code.md

               return a;
             }
           }, accumulatorType))
-          // null prevents from being added to data to check for spam object : null;
+          // if false then null
+          : null;

         // Data to check for spam